radiospiel/rusty/README.md

 ## Defining callbacks

 Rusty knows two different kind of callbacks.
-The `on` callback, which is run before processing a node's children, and the `after` callback, which is run once all children have been visited.
+The `on` callback, which is run before processing a node's children, and the `after` callback, which is run once all children have been visited. `after` and `on` callbacks can coexist.

     module SimpleRSS
       extend Rusty::RuleSet